SoniAnmol/Modelling-Dutch-Energy-Communities/README.md

 model is primary focused on electric energy communities and can be extended to other energy sources.
 The model is used to evaluate demand response with in energy communities while ensuring fair distribution of cost and benefits among community members.

-## Current state

-This model is currently in development.
-This document will be updated shortly.

 ## Model